 FinancesOnline

-Like PC Magazine, FinancesOnline takes a journalistic approach to CRM reviews.
-The site offers an extensive narrative review of the 12 Most Popular CRM systems.
+Like PCMag, FinancesOnline takes a journalistic approach to CRM reviews.
+The site offers an extensive narrative review of its most popular CRM systems.

 CRM.org

-The site features ten CRM sponsors.
+The site features several CRM sponsors.
 It provides a “top ten” CRM software comparison chart and notes what each top ten is best at.

 Business News Daily

-Ahrefs.com estimates that this CRM page receives over 7,000 monthly organic search visitors.
-The site ranks #1 in Google searches for keywords such as “Best CRM” and “Top CRM.”
+Ahrefs.com estimates that this CRM page receives several thousand visitors from organic search each month.
+The site ranks well in Google searches for keywords such as “Best CRM” and “Top CRM.”

 GoodFirms